igorsyrbu/words-definition-telegram-bot/README.md

 # [Words definition bot](https://telegram.me/english_words_definition_bot)

 # How does it handle user queries?
-The bot provides a definition of the requested word by parsing HTML page of Cambridge Dictionary with jsoap library
+The bot provides a definition of the requested word by parsing HTML page of Cambridge Dictionary with jsoap library and Words API

 # Technologies used